 Travel, meals, and entertainment.
 In most cases, you can deduct expenses for farm business travel and 50% of your business meals and entertainment.
 But there are exceptions and limitations.
-See the instructions for Schedule C, lines 24a and 24b.
+See the instructions for Schedule C (Form 1040), lines 24a and 24b.

 Preproductive period expenses.
-If you had preproductive period expenses in 2010 that you are capitalizing, enter the total of these expenses in parentheses on line 34f (to indicate a negative amount) and enter "263A" in the space to the left of the total.
+If you had preproductive period expenses in 2011 that you are capitalizing, enter the total of these expenses in parentheses on line 32f (to indicate a negative amount) and enter "263A" in the space to the left of the total.

-For details, see page F-4, Capitalizing costs of property, and Uniform Capitalization Rules in chapter 6 of Pub.
+For details, see Capitalizing costs of property, earlier, and Uniform Capitalization Rules in chapter 6 of Pub.
 225.

-If line 34f is a negative amount, subtract it from the total of lines 12 through 34e.
-Enter the result on line 35.
+If line 32f is a negative amount, subtract it from the total of lines 10 through 32e.
+Enter the result on line 33.